Overview

 The process should marshal its content into a binary stream, and return a pointer to that stream.
 This call is used to propagate data between processes in non-shared-memory environments, so, for efficiency, data objects should maintain their content ready-marshaled to respond to this event, if that does not introduce overhead internally.

 The stream returned must have empty space reserved at the head for the framework to insert a message header before dispatch.
-This should be of size systemInfo.contentHeaderBytes.
+This should be of size contentHeaderBytes bytes, where contentHeaderBytes is passed to the Data object in EVENT_INIT_COMPLETE.
 This header will not be passed back to the object on a call to EVENT_CONTENT_SET (it will have been stripped off by the framework).
-Note that this header should not be counted in the byte count returned.
+This header should not be counted in the byte count returned in bytes.

 Fields